 Futurama pulls this with the Slurm Queen during the 'Fry and the Slurm Factory' episode.

 Used and lampshaded in the Phineas and Ferb episode "Nerdy Dancin'": Dr. Doofenshmirtz leaves Perry the Platypus shackled to a table with a slowly approaching laser beam, claiming, "I saw this in a movie once.
 I didn't catch the ending, 'cause I had other things to do, but it seemed pretty foolproof."
 Perry escapes as soon as Doof leaves, simply by slipping his small hands and feet out of the shackles.

 In The Legend of Korra, Amon has Korra completely at his mercy with about two dozen of his chi-blockers restraining her and looks like he's about to take her bending away and...doesn't.
 However, he justifies it and only comes across as even more Dangerously Genre Savvy because of it.
 He needs support for his plan to succeed and this early in the game, taking her bending away would only turn her into a martyr banding everyone not already on his side against him.

-Discord, the second-season villain from My Little Pony: Friendship Is Magic, makes this mistake twice.
+Discord, the second-season villain, makes this mistake twice.
 He allows Twilight Sparkle to get her hooves on the Elements of Harmony, since he's corrupted the bearers and rendered them unable to use the Elements, and he leaves Twilight to her own devices in the unraveling Ponyville because he delights in her misery and helplessness.
 As such, when she regains her confidence, gets her friends back and fighting, and unleashes a devastatingly harmonious rainbow on his face, he's very much taken by surprise.